-Join Gabriel Corbett for an in-depth discussion in this video Looking at the Flange tool, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Looking at the Flange tool, part of SOLIDWORKS: Sheet Metal Design.

 The Flange tool is the same tool that we chose before to start a base, however this time we leave the sketch open.
 Instead of generating a flat part that's ready to add bends to, we start with a flange that's already bent.
 When laying out a sketch don't worry about adding in bend radiuses.
 The software will allow us to add these in later, so just start with a basic shape with hard corners.
 To get started, we need to start a sketch, and this time I'm going to choose a sketch from up here and I'm going to choose the top plane.
 From the top plane, it spins around so i'm looking straight at it and I'm good to go.
 This time I'm going to start with the line command.

 And I'm a start right at the origin.
 Draw a line out to the right.
 And the length doesn't really matter in this case.
 I'm going to go about 4 inches.
 Click and go up, let's say about 2 inches and go over to the right.
 I'll say about 0.75 and the number doesn't exactly have to be correct.
 Just get, roughly there.
 When you're done, go ahead and just hit Escape, or you can continue adding more lines and more flanges as you go around.
 I'm going to hit Escape, takes me out of that tool, and I'm ready to create a flange.
 Let's go up to Sheet Metal, click on the tab, and click on Base Flange tab.